How many students are involved in fraternity/sorority life at U.Va.?

 Like any opportunity for involvement in college, there is a financial commitment associated with joining a fraternity or sorority.
 The costs go toward council and national fees, chapter operating expenses and social functions.
 Students and alumni set the fees for membership in any given chapter, and those fees can be put toward national organization fees, operational expenses, philanthropic endeavors, insurance, retreat costs, social expenditures, scholarship funding, and parent and alumni functions.
 All prospective new members are highly encouraged to inquire about membership costs during the recruitment process.
 Be aware that additional costs may be incurred throughout the semester for gifts, pictures, social events, t-shirts, etc.

-Each year, Greek-Endowed Scholarships totalling up to $3500 are awarded to fraternity and sorority members on the basis of financial need, scholastic merit, and contribution to the Greek and UVA communities.
+Each year, Greek-Endowed Scholarships are awarded to fraternity and sorority members on the basis of financial need, scholastic merit, and contribution to the Greek and UVA communities.
 Additionally, many individual chapters also offer scholarship funds for their members; you can contact individual chapters to inquire about what types of financial help they can offer their members.

 Will I have time to be involved in fraternity/sorority life?

 Only you can answer that question.
 Being a member can be a substantial time commitment.
 In any given week, it is likely for a member to have one chapter meeting, one new member meeting during the first semester of membership, one committee meeting and one to two social or community service activities.
 Additional expectations like recruitment events or intramural sports may be of interest to you as a fraternity or sorority member.

 How much time does membership take?
 How will does it affect members’ academics or GPA?